evert/evert.github.com/resume.md

 had a strong focus on PHP, but I'm very open to other technology stacks as well.
 I also have decent soft skills and served as CTO and technical leadership in most of the companies I've worked at.

-I'm currently looking for my next big thing!
-I would love to start a new venture or join a young, promising business.
-How can I help?

 Links
 -----